jtb3wj/Python-Banknotes/README.md

 y = banknotes[['class']].as_matrix()[:,0]
 ```

 Now that we have read in some data, we will take a look at the distribution of our variables.
 With a statistics background, I typically perfer to use histograms to examine the data.
-Now, it's not always terribly important that we do this since we are using our variables for prediction rather than inference, but *meiner meinung* you have to build a relationship with your data and get to know it.
+Now, although we might take a different perspective in viewing our variable distributions with a prediction goal in mind as opposed to one of inference, but in *meiner meinung* you have to build a relationship with your data and get to know it.

 ### Variance